 THE PERSISTENT ISSUE OF GENDER INEQUALITY makes headlines on an almost daily basis.
 From all-male boardrooms to the lack of gender parity in secondary education, the inequalities that women face are motivating investors to seek positive change while continuing to pursue their investment goals.
-They’re doing so by incorporating gender factors to their overall investment approach, often called gender lens investing (GLI).
-GLI is a way to leverage the market to support progress towards gender equality—in the workplace, the supply chain, the consumer market, and elsewhere—by giving companies a financial and ethical incentive to hire and promote with equality in mind.
-And simultaneously, it’s a way to identify areas of opportunity in the search for enhanced investment returns, sustainable growth and lower risk.
+They’re doing so by incorporating gender factors into their overall investment approach, often called gender lens investing (GLI).
+GLI is a way to leverage the market to support progress toward gender equality—in the workplace, the supply chain, the consumer market and elsewhere—by giving companies a financial and ethical incentive to hire and promote with equality in mind.
+And simultaneously, it’s a way to identify areas of opportunity in the search for potential investment returns, sustainable growth and lower risk.

 Investors and companies are responding

-“We’re hearing more about gender lens investing today because there is a growing interest among consumers and investors in supporting gender equality as a fundamental human right,” says Jackie VanderBrug, Head of Sustainable and Impact Investment Strategy for the Chief Investment Office (CIO).
+“We’re hearing more about gender lens investing today because there is a growing interest among consumers and investors in supporting gender equality as a fundamental human right,” says Jackie VanderBrug, head of Sustainable and Impact Investment Strategy in the Chief Investment Office (CIO) for Merrill and Bank of America Private Bank.
 This support is reflected in increasing calls for equal pay for women, more diversity on boards and in upper management, the production of consumer products beneficial to women, and other areas.
 Consider the following:

 - According to research firm Deloitte, the best emerging talent wants to work for companies that value diversity and have a forward-thinking mindset.2

 - Research suggests that while performance results have varied over time, many companies with higher scores on board diversity and management diversity saw consistently higher future return on equities (ROEs) than counterparts with lower scores.3